huciupaul/Capstone-AI-Group-2/README.md

 ## Acknowledgments
 We would like to express our gratitude to those who contributed to the success of this project.

 We acknowledge the [foundational work for the autoencoder](https://github.com/MagriLab/CAE-ESN-Kolmogorov/blob/main/tutorial/CAE-ESN.ipynb) by Alberto Racca, upon which the autoencoder code is adapted.
 We also drew inspiration from the accompanied research paper ["Predicting turbulent dynamics with the convolutional autoencoder echo state network"](https://www.cambridge.org/core/journals/journal-of-fluid-mechanics/article/predicting-turbulent-dynamics-with-the-convolutional-autoencoder-echo-state-network/1E0F75CD94FCB3A1354A09622F8D25CD) authored by Alberto Racca, Nguyen Anh Khoa Doan, and Luca Magri.
-For the modularity based clustering, [Clustering-based Identification of Precursors of Extreme Events in Chaotic Systems](https://arxiv.org/abs/2306.16291) was used as a reference.
+For the modularity-based clustering, ["Clustering-based Identification of Precursors of Extreme Events in Chaotic Systems"](https://arxiv.org/abs/2306.16291) by Urszula Golyska and Nguyen Anh Khoa Doan was used as a reference.

 Special thanks to our supervisor, Nguyen Anh Khoa Doan, for providing guidance and invaluable insights throughout the project.
 We would also like to thank Alexandra Neagu, for her support and assistance.
 Their contributions and expertise were instrumental in the completion of this work.